xiaq/hlwm-scripts/README.rst

 * latest dzen2 with xft patch

-* I use the font WenQuanYi Zen Hei Sharp for window titles because I write Chinese.
-Change ``panel`` if you don't have it

 * conky, as source of system status info

 * python2 (for ``conkyfmt`` and ``panelfmt``)

-* trayer, for system tray